-We will see later that one of the problems with CRTC 2 is that a GHOST VSYNC is generated if the VSYNC condition takes place during HSYNC.
+We will see later that a GHOST VSYNC is generated on this CRTC if the VSYNC condition takes place during HSYNC.
 It should therefore theoretically be possible to do this work instead of the CRTC by placing bit 0 from port B to 1 in the right place and for the right duration.

-However, if a PPI-VSYNC is activated for 1024 μsec instead of the one that would have been generated by the CRTC, the signal produced by the PPI is not strong enough to counter the low signal generated by a GHOST VSYNC.
+However, if a PPI-VSYNC is activated for 1024 μsec instead of the one that would have been produced by the CRTC, the signal produced by the PPI is not strong enough to counter the low signal generated by a GHOST VSYNC.
 But when the CRTC moves its pin back to the low state (when it is already there), then the VSYNC of the PPI is then considered, and the image is stabilized 16 lines higher than expected.
 An electronics technician would certainly help me to see more clearly.

-However, it is still possible to bypass CRTC 2's GHOST VSYNC more easily, by preventing the VSYNC condition to occur during HSYNC and by updating R7 with C4 right after the end of HSYNC (See Chapter 1.1, page 131).
+However, it is still possible to bypass CRTC 2's GHOST VSYNC more easily, by preventing the VSYNC condition to occur during HSYNC and by updating R7 with C4 right after the end of HSYNC (See Chapter 16.4.3, page 161).

-WARNING: I don't really know the potential "technical" consequences of sending a signal in the opposite direction to the one intended.
+WARNING : I don't really know the potential "technical" consequences of sending a signal in the opposite direction to the one intended.
 Having said that, the risk seems quite low since, for several years, many CPC's have contained several CRTC's welded on top of one another in an orgy of tin.
 The passive CRTC(s) then taking signals from the active CRTC.
-In the worst case, a CRTC is worth (still) less than €10.
+In the worst case, a CRTC is worth (still) less than $\in 10$.